wjase/diffyaml/README.md

 ## Semantic difference for yaml files

-diffyam compares two yaml files and produces a list of changes which reflect a knowledge of the structure of yaml files.
+diffyaml compares two yaml files and produces a list of changes which reflect a knowledge of the structure of yaml files.
 Yaml has three main types of nodes:
    * Scalar values (strings, numbers)
    * Mapped values (name=john, age=25)